memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 Nodes are identified via their _node name_.
 Each node can have _subnodes_ and _properties_.
 In the above example, we have a node with the name _node_, containing a subnode named, well, _subnode_.
 For now, all you need to know about _properties_ is that they are name/value pairs.

-A node in the devicetree can be uniquely identified by specifying the full _path_ from the root node, through all subnodes, to the desired node, separated by forward slashes.
+A node in the Devicetree can be uniquely identified by specifying the full _path_ from the root node, through all subnodes, to the desired node, separated by forward slashes.
 E.g., our full path to our _subnode_ is `/node/subnode`.

 Node names can also have and an optional, hexadecimal _unit-address_, specified using an `@` and thus resulting in the full node name format `node-name@unit-address`.
 E.g., we could give our `subnode` the _unit-address_ `0123ABC` as follows: